aelsaman/aelsaman.github.io/README.md

 - SASS stylesheet
 - FontAwesome
 - Yarn package manager
-- Github Workflow to continous build & deploy
+- Github Workflow to continuously build & deploy
 - Github pages for hosting

 P.S.
 Tailwind is disabled on this project